 - Establish and maintain specific times for contact.
 Mentoring research reflects that the best meetings are scheduled, yet informal.
-For senior leaders, this may mean getting out of the office or off the video call and considering non-traditional spaces to meet, such as coffee shops, bookstores, combined workspaces, or maker-spaces.
-Informal meetings allow the relationship to deepen through shared personal experience.
+For senior leaders, this may mean getting out of the office or off the video call and considering non-traditional spaces to meet, such as coffee shops, bookstores, parks, or maker-spaces.
+Informal meetings allow the relationship to deepen through shared personal experiences.

-- Understand when the mentoring relationship is over — in other words, when the initial purpose is met and it is time to move on to something else.
+- Understand when the reverse mentoring relationship is over — in other words, when the initial purpose is met and it’s time to move on to something else.
 At that point, you can determine whether to allow the relationship to move forward or go on hiatus.
 Some mentoring relationships may run for decades.
 Others end much sooner, after the initial purpose is achieved.
-It’s always best if the two people inside the mentoring relationship are intentional about how it will go forward, and when it will wrap up.
+It’s always best if both people are intentional about how it will go forward, and when it will wrap up.

-Here is the twist, and it is very important.
-In reverse mentoring, the senior member maintains the responsibility for beginning and sustaining the life of the relationship.
-This is for two reasons:
+Here’s the twist for reverse mentoring: Even in a reverse mentoring arrangement, the senior member still maintains the responsibility for beginning and sustaining the life of the relationship.
+This is for 2 reasons:

 - The senior leader may be in the same generation as the junior member’s parents — this provides an implied authority that the senior leader must remain aware of, and sensitive to, in the relationship.

 - The senior leader has the experience and expertise to begin and benefit from the relationship.
-While the relationship benefits both parties, it primarily benefits the senior member, so the senior member is responsible for beginning the relationship, establishing guidelines, and ensuring the junior member is as comfortable as possible in the relationship.
+While a reverse mentoring relationship benefits both parties, it primarily benefits the senior member, so the senior member should be responsible for beginning the relationship, establishing guidelines, and ensuring the junior member is as comfortable as possible in the relationship.

-Our colleague references the success he experienced from reverse mentoring: “The acceptance that I needed to learn did not come easily.
-But I learned to trust my mentor and myself and began to personally transform within my new environment.
-Thanks to my younger mentor, I learned about the technology, how it worked, and how to leverage the data it created, enabling me to make more effective, metrics-driven decisions for the organization.”
+Our colleague references the success he experienced from reverse mentoring: “The acceptance that I needed to learn did not come easily, but I learned to trust my mentor and myself, and began to personally transform within my new environment.
+Thanks to my younger mentor, I finally learned the software that I needed to understand, and how to leverage the data it created, enabling me to make more effective, metrics-driven decisions for the organization.”